 – Leadership challenges series: typical challenges of a leader and how to overcome them

-In essence, most of these researches come to similar conclusions: good leadership consists of the ability to define meaningful goals and focus on achieving them, inspire and maintain a team’s engagement to advance towards these goals, and know how to clear the way towards these objectives.
+In essence, most of these researches come to similar conclusions: good leadership consists of the ability to define meaningful goals and focus on achieving them, inspire and maintain a team’s engagement to advance towards these goals, and know how to clear the way towards these business objectives.

-4 qualities of an effective leadership
+4 leadership qualities that drive effective leadership